fwielstra/fwielstra.github.io/_drafts/dialogflow.md

 The next steps are already in beta and are already being demoed by for example Google.
 One technology they're working on is the [Contact Center AI](https://cloud.google.com/solutions/contact-center/), allowing implementers to build a Virtual Contact Center Agent in Dialogflow to help them take load off the human agents for common questions or for the initial contact - getting user details and the category of their issue would already be a great step forward.
 It would replace the current phone dial menus with a more natural and faster alternative.

 Second, note the use of the word Contact Center, instead of Call Center - we live in an age where in addition to a call center, people reach out to companies via direct messaging, Twitter, text messages, etcetera.
 With this tool, a company can implement an agent that can operate the same customer support flow over multiple channels.
-It could, but I'm hypothesizing here, even remove the need for a human to speak directly to the customer, instead allowing the human agent to do their work in pure text while the virtual agent replies to the user in speech.
+It could (but I'm hypothesizing here) even remove the need for a human to speak directly to the customer, instead allowing the human agent to do their work in pure text while the virtual agent replies to the user in speech.
 This would probably be too much of a delay, since vocal communication needs to be in real time.

 An additional technology Google is working on is trying to make the interactions with a conversational agent more human sounding.
 At Google I/O 2018, Google showcased [Google Duplex](https://ai.googleblog.com/2018/05/duplex-ai-system-for-natural-conversation.html), what looks like an advanced version of their conversational interface mixed with the next generation of text-to-speech engines, adding little details to spoken computer text to make them sound more human, and improving the speech-to-text going the other way to be able to understand low quality (phone), colloquial language better, instead of the more command and input like structure of today.